Housing Policy

 Federally Funded Domestic Violence Housing Programs

-Many victims fleeing violence need safe, affordable housing after leaving shelter; otherwise, they may be forced to return to their abuser or live on the streets.
+Many victims fleeing violence need safe, affordable housing after leaving shelter; otherwise, they may be forced to return to their abusers or live on the streets.
 Two federal grant programs create housing options for survivors:

 Congress must fund these vital programs.
 In addition to funding streams, NNEDV supports legislative fixes to increase housing options for survivors.
 We are a partner in the Domestic Violence and Housing Technical Assistance Consortium (DVHTAC) and work with local communities to design and implement safe housing options for survivors.
 Contact us for more information.